,

 In 2022, the National Suicide Prevention Lifeline transitioned to the new three-digit 988 Suicide and Crisis Lifeline.
 Missourians can use this resource for help.

-If you or someone you know is in a mental health, suicide, or substance or gambling use crisis, help is available.
+If you or someone you know is in a mental health, suicide, substance, or gambling use crisis, help is available.
 Contact the 988 Suicide & Crisis Lifeline by calling or texting 988.

 Missouri didn’t release data on how many calls were related to gambling.